My story (in brief)

 I was working in blood, but I persisted.

-It took me weeks and months to refine my technique and to understand the folds, but gradually, I would not harm my skin anymore.
+It took me weeks and months to refine my technique and to understand that the lumps in my skin were actually folds and that I could unfold them.

-Almost no more blood.
+No more blood.

 Using my nails, I could feel cracks between the folds and open them up.